gneu77/rx-signals/docs/rx-signals_start.md

 ![dispatch queue example](./images/event-order2.svg)

+So 1 and 2 are added to the dispatch-queue (via _store.dispatch()_) and in one of the next JS-event-loop-cycles the dispatch-queue-handler dispatches them synchronously.
-(So 1 and 2 are dispatched synchronously, then in one of the next JS-event-loop-cycles 6, 21, 7 and 22 are dispatched synchronously, etc.)
+Then, again in one of the next JS-event-loop-cycles 6, 21, 7 and 22 are dispatched synchronously, etc.

 #### Typed event-sources